On flow disturbances caused by pressure taps in highly elastic flows around a microfluidic cylinder: Introduction

-Haward et al.\cite{haward2019} utilised rigid, high-aspect- and low-blockage-ratio (5 and 0.1, respectively) channels to approximate creeping two-dimensional flow.
-The authors reported a set of flow transitions different to the one mentioned by Zhao et al.\cite{zhao2016}.
-The development of a downstream wake was firstly noticed and then, increasing the Weissenberg number (representing the ratio of elastic to viscous forces) lateral flow asymmetry onset and grew significantly until virtually all of the fluid was flowing through one of the cylinder/wall gaps.
-Thereafter, time-dependent flow was noticed and further increasing the Weissenberg number lead to a partial resymmetrisation of the flow.
-The authors mentioned that the preferential path around the cylinder was chosen seemingly at random and introduced an asymmetry parameter in order to quantify the degree of asymmetry in the flow, $I = \lvert u_i-u_j \rvert/(u_i+u_j)$, where $u_i$ and $u_j$ are the streamwise velocities at each gap centre-point.
+Haward et al.\cite{haward2019} utilised rigid, high-aspect- and low-blockage-ratio (5 and 0.1, respectively) channels to approximate creeping two-dimensional flow, also with a strongly shear-thinning WLM.
+The authors first noticed the development of a downstream wake and then, increasing the Weissenberg number, lateral flow asymmetry onset and grew significantly until virtually all of the fluid was flowing through one of the cylinder/wall gaps.
+Thereafter, time-dependent flow was noticed, and further increasing the Weissenberg number led to a partial resymmetrisation of the flow.
+The authors mentioned that the preferential path around the cylinder was chosen seemingly at random and introduced an asymmetry parameter to quantify the degree of asymmetry in the flow, $I = \lvert u_i-u_j \rvert/(u_i+u_j)$, where $u_i$ and $u_j$ are the streamwise velocities at each gap centre-point.
 They also presented an interesting temporal analysis of the asymmetry once time-dependent flow onset.
-The authors present the possibility of the onset of the asymmetric flow being due to a random fluctuation in the downstream high-elongational-stress wake region, leading to an momentary imbalance of flow rates, and thus shear rates, which is then maintained and escalated by the strong shear-thinning behaviour of the fluid.
+The authors present the possibility of the onset of the asymmetric flow being due to a random fluctuation in the downstream high-elongational-stress wake region, leading to a momentary imbalance of flow rates, and thus shear rates, in the cylinder/wall gaps, which is then maintained and escalated by the strong shear-thinning behaviour of the fluid.
 The partial resymmetrisation of the flow was initially thought to be a consequence of the breakage of WLM chains until their posterior work proved otherwise\citep{haward2020}.
 In this study, Haward et al.\cite{haward2020} studied several polymeric shear-thinning fluids and the results again showed extended downstream wakes and lateral flow asymmetry, once again aggravating with flow rate until regaining partial symmetry, which proved that the phenomenon was not a particular behaviour of WLMs, but a more general effect.
 The authors mention the possible necessity of both fluid elasticity and shear-thinning for the onset and feeding mechanisms of the instability.